smsw/Templates/Scoping Doc.md

   - **2.1.5** Submit button to say 'Find my fashion'
   - **2.1.6** Reset button to say 'Clear filters'

 #OR

+###2.
+Fashion

-- **2.1** Filter Fashion - once submitted ajax updates in same page, When filters are added a box appears saying which filter has been applied - this filter box can be removed by clicking a cross on the filter.
+Shows all fashions on page load, if filtering then once submitted ajax updates results in same page, When filters are added a box appears saying which filter has been applied - this filter box can be removed by clicking a cross on the filter.

+*Layout: default*

+*Template: fashion*

+*Partials: nav, footer, fashion*

+- **2.1** Filter Fashion
   - **2.1.1** Search by colour - dropdown of colours: red, blue, pink, etc)
   - **2.1.2** Search by brand - dropdown of brands: GAP, etc (see brands.doc on server for full list)
   - **2.1.3** Search by price range -£0 - £50, £50 - £100, £100 - £500, £500 - £1000